 Next time you're at the cheese counter, take a closer look at wedges of aged gouda, aged cheddar, Parmigiano-Reggiano, and gruyere.
 It's likely that you'll see tiny white spots in all of them.
 Many types of aged cheese have these little, white crunchy bits in the paste of the cheese or on the top of it.

 Commonly called "cheese crystals," there's a good reason why they form on cheese.
 While it may be alarming at first, nothing is wrong with your cheese.
 It is safe to eat and it is not mold.
 Just the opposite is true and most cheese lovers view it as a positive sign that they are about to eat a really delicious, aged cheese.

 White Cheese Crystals

-During the aging process, good bacteria breaks the lactose in cheese down into lactic acid.
-Lactic acid + calcium = calcium lactate, which can form into calcium lactate crystals.
+- During the aging process, good bacteria break the lactose in cheese down into lactic acid.
+Lactic acid and calcium combine to create calcium lactate, which can form into calcium lactate crystals.

 There are several things that can affect the formation of crystals.
-The lactic acid content of the cheese, the moisture level of the cheese, the choice of starter culture, and the storage temperature of the cheese are all mentioned in an article by Mark Johnson, Ph.D, Revisiting Calcium Lactate Crystals in Cheese.
+In "Revisiting Calcium Lactate Crystals in Cheese," Mark Johnson, Ph.D. points out that factors such as the lactic acid content of the cheese, the cheese's moisture level, the choice of starter culture, and the storage temperature can all promote crystal growth.

-Calcium Lactate Crystals vs. Tyrosine Crystals
+Calcium Lactate vs. Tyrosine Crystals